holepunchto/bare-module/README.md

 Each method comes in an asynchronous and a synchronous variant.
 The asynchronous variants may return a promise (or, for `list`, an asynchronous iterable) to serve modules asynchronously and are driven by the asynchronous `Module` statics (`Module.load` and `Module.resolve`) and [`Loader`](#loader) methods.
 The synchronous `*Sync` variants are driven by the synchronous entry points (`require()`, `Module.loadSync`, `Module.resolveSync`, `loader.linkSync`, and `loader.importSync`) and default to calling their asynchronous counterpart, throwing an `UNEXPECTED_PROMISE` error if it answers asynchronously.
 A protocol that supports both may implement the `*Sync` variants directly; for such a protocol a statically imported module is read through the asynchronous `read` while a `require()` with a computed specifier is read through `readSync`.

+### `protocol[Symbol.for('bare.module.protocol.kind')]`

+The version of the protocol interface.
+An instance reports the same version as `Module.Protocol`.

+A protocol is the one capability a module system must be handed, and it travels between module systems that may be different copies of `bare-module`.
+A module system therefore checks this version before reading anything through a protocol, and throws a `PROTOCOL_INCOMPATIBLE` error if it does not match.
+Use `Module.Protocol.isProtocol(value)` to make the same check, or read the symbol directly to check against a version of your own.

 ### `const extended = protocol.extend(methods)`

 Return a new `ModuleProtocol` that overrides the given `methods`, falling back to this protocol for any method not provided.